The Practice of Psychology ABA

 Interns should aim to bring a video or audio recording of some aspect of themselves at work to every university-based individual supervision session.
 The focus of the video should be the student and appropriate consent should be obtained.
 The videos should be used only for the purpose of supervision.
 Once used for this purpose they should either be erased or stored in accordance with the employer’s protocols.
 Short sections of recording can be used – they do not need to be of a whole session.

-The weekly group supervision meetings will take place on Monday afternoons from 2 to 3 pm or 5 to 6 pm.
+The weekly group supervision meetings will take place on Monday afternoons from 5 to 6 pm.
 Students will post a PowerPoint for each of their cases on Moodle prior to the meeting.
 These should show progress to date and data relevant to each case.
 Student will highlight at least one of their cases and bring issues up for discussion with the rest of the group.

 The course aims to help students develop skills in the practice psychology and the application of behaviour analysis.
 Thus one focus is the day-to-day practice issues, including assessment and intervention and the professional issues these raise.
 The students are encouraged to aim to gain practical experience with as many of the tasks outlined by the BACB (i.e., in the relevant BACB Task List, available on Moodle and from the BACB website) as practicable in their placements.
 As they progress though the practicum they may note which of these they have completed.